 Counsel will assemble, mark, and place in binders all exhibits.
-Four sets of bound and tabbed exhibits are required: one to be used during trial, one for the Court, one for opposing counsel, and one for the law clerk assigned to the case.
+Four sets of bound and tabbed exhibits are required: one to be used by the witnesses during trial, one for the Court, one for opposing counsel, and one for the law clerk assigned to the case.
 Counsel are to deliver three (3) copies of the exhibits to the Courtroom Deputy THREE (3) DAYS prior to the commencement of trial.
-Joint exhibits will bear Roman numerals, plaintiff's exhibits will bear Arabic numbers, and defendant's exhibits will be identified with letters.
-Third-party exhibits may be numbered with Arabic numbers preceded with the party's initial.

-When defendant's exhibits exceed fifty-two (52) in number, defendant shall promptly advise opposing counsel.
-In such event, both sides will identify exhibits with Arabic numbers and the letter prefix "P" for plaintiff's and "D" for defendant's.
-Counsel are to supply the Court Reporter, Courtroom Deputy, and opposing counsel with a list of exhibits.
-The parties shall confer so that any given exhibit shall be designated and numbered only once (e.g., "Smith-1" and "Jones-1001" should not be the same document).
+Counsel are to supply the Court Reporter, Courtroom Deputy, and opposing counsel with a list of exhibits which shall be in the form shown in Appendix D. The parties shall confer so that any given exhibit shall be designated and numbered only once (e.g., "Smith-1" and "Jones-1001" should not be the same document).
 Joint exhibits are encouraged.